stephenieorr0423/battery_test_manual/Vacuum Charge Cycling Test.typ

 #set heading(numbering: "1.")

-= Baseline
+= Baseline for Charge Cycling Tests
 A vacuum test measures how well a system or component holds a vacuum, with acceptable changes in parameters depending on the system type and test purpose.
 In leak detection scenarios, such as vacuum decay testing, a chamber is evacuated and monitored for pressure changes over time.
 Minimal pressure rise indicates a leak free system.
 Industry standards vary, autoclaves may require a leak rate of ≤1 mmHg/min, industrial systems should see no more than a 10% rise from base pressure over 24 hours, and high vacuum systems are often limited to a 1% rise.
 Vacuum furnaces may have stricter standards, such as a 10 microns/hour leak rate, though this depends on chamber volume and application.
 Temperature fluctuations can influence test results, so sufficient cool down time is essential before evaluating pressure drops.
 For engine health diagnostics, vacuum readings at idle should range from 17-22 inHg at sea level, decreasing about 1 inHg per 1000 feet of altitude.
 During a snap throttle test, vacuum should momentarily drop to 0-3 inHg, spike to around 25 inHg, then stabilize signaling healthy valves and piston rings.
 Deviations such as low, steady vacuum may point to leaks or poor valve timing.
 Low, fluctuating readings may indicate worn valve guides and high vacuum could stem from early ignition timing or intake restrictions.
 Ultimately, normal parameter changes in vacuum tests are characterized by limited pressure variation or expected fluctuations, with deviations signaling underlying issues that warrant further investigation.
-== Charge Cycling Test
 The base line of this test is a charge cycling test.
 Conducting this test is what will happen for each test but the main difference between the tests are its environment.
 == Charge Cycling Test
 The Charge Cycling Test is a test that requires the repeated charge and discharge of a lithium-ion battery.
 Normal battery use involves repeated charging and discharging cycles.
 This gradually ages a battery and can trigger internal fault protection systems.
 These safety systems are designed  to prevent battery failures while under harsh conditions and protect surrounding electronic equipment from damage.
 As lithium-ion batteries are cycled from full to low charge, their capacity slowly degrades, they lose the ability to hold a full charge, and cannot recharge fully like the battery used to when new.
 With proper use and high-quality construction, these batteries can withstand hundreds to thousands of charge/discharge cycles, depending on how they are used.
 To ensure efficient and complete charging and discharging, it is important to understand the battery's charging behavior.
 Cycling the batteries from maximum to minimum charge not only helps assess their health and recharge capacity but also allows us to see that they are operating as expected and are reliable under actual use conditions.
 This test will be done two times.
 Once before the vibrational test and once after the vacuum test.
 === Warning
  Never leave a lithium-ion battery unattended during the test.
 In case of swelling, venting, or rapid temperature increase (>45°C in < 10 Seconds), immediately stop the test and remove the battery to a fire-safe location.

 == Over-Charge and Over-Discharge process
 The purpose of overcharging and overdischarging a battery is to test the behavior, saftey mechanisms, and limits of a lithium-ion battery.
 This test will simulate the scenario of a charger malfunction, user error, or system malfunction.
 The results of this test include thermal and electrical stability under abnormal operating conditions, activation of protective circuitry i.e. PTCs, CID, BMS FETs (still need to research), onset of thermal runaway or venting events, mechanical deformation like swelling or rupture, and degradation in capacity, voltage response, and internal impedance.

 == Equipment for Safety